 About the Conservationist

-Jennifer Molnar is the deputy director of the Conservancy's Center for Global Trends.
+Jennifer Molnar is the managing director and lead scientist of the Conservancy's Center for Sustainability Science.